Naperville North High School: Academics

 In 2017, in its last year issuing the ACT, Naperville North had an average composite score of 25.
 In 2024, it graduated 96.2% of its students within 4 years.
 Between 2010 and 2014, when the measure was retired, Naperville North had an average Adequate Yearly Progress (AYP) of 78.6% on the Prairie State Achievement Examination, which with the ACT, were the assessment tools used in Illinois to fulfill the federal No Child Left Behind Act.
 This rate was stable for the school, representing scores of 80%, 77%, 76%, 80%, and 80%, respectively.

 In 2010, Newsweek ranked Naperville North #1332 in their annual list of the top 1500 American public high schools, based upon the total number of Advanced Placement, International Baccalaureate or Cambridge tests given at a school, divided by the number of seniors graduating that year.
 In 2005, the school was ranked #1008, in 2007, #1082, in 2008 #926, and in 2009 #1331.
 In 2018, U.S. Secretary of Education Betsy DeVos recognized Naperville North as one of the 349 National Blue Ribbon Schools.
-In 2025, U.S. News and World Report ranked it #638 nationally and #25 in Illinois.
+In 2025, U.S. News & World Report ranked it #638 nationally and #25 in Illinois.

 In 2020, Naperville North High School was accredited with an International Green Ribbon for Extraordinary Schools.

 Naperville North is fully recognized by the Illinois State Board of Education, and is a member of the Illinois Association for College Admission Counseling.